It's funny how often things seem clearer while looking backwards, isn't it?

 That’s when things changed.

 Despite the fact that I was working in my field of study, I didn’t feel like I was “in my element.”
 It was rewarding to help businesses market their products, but something was missing.
-Was I perhaps ignoring that artist inside me?
+I was determined to pursue my creative passion.